tksilicon/dataengineering-turing/README.md

 curl -v http://localhost:5000/api/getgithubanalysis

 The above command will spurn the producer to send all repositories to proceess to the consumer.
-The processed files in json as expected is found under "src/main/resources/dataset" on local and in on the Linux environment and also AWS - /var/app/current/src/main/resources/dataset/
+The processed file results.json is in root folder of consumer in dataset folder.

+For testing running the application on localhost which is the default is preferred

 Because this is heavy data processing, taking advantage of aws elastic beanstalk services, the application was deployed on beanstalk which has the capability to scale the application and create multiple instances and load balance them and share the workload.